houseabsolute/precious/README.md

 ### The `config` Subcommand

-Right now this command only takes one option, which is an additional subcommand, `list`.
+In addition to the `init` subcommand, this command has a `list` subcommand.
 This prints a Unicode table describing the commands in your config file.

 ```
 Found config file at: /home/autarch/projects/precious/precious.toml